dotnet/AspNetCore.Docs/aspnetcore/grpc/test-services.md

 * **Unit testing** - Test gRPC services directly from a unit testing library.
 * **Integration testing** - The gRPC app is hosted in [`TestServer`](/dotnet/api/microsoft.aspnetcore.testhost.testserver) from the [`Microsoft.AspNetCore.TestHost`](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost/) package. gRPC services are tested by calling them using a gRPC client from a unit testing library.

 In unit testing, only the gRPC service is involved.
 Dependencies injected into the service must be mocked.
-In integration testing, the gRPC service and all of its auxiliary infrastructure are part of the test.
-This includes app startup, dependency injection, routing and authentication and authorization.
+In integration testing, the gRPC service and its auxiliary infrastructure are part of the test.
+This includes app startup, dependency injection, routing and authentication, and authorization.

 ## Example testable service